kirupa-racquet-club/kville-one/README.md

 # Kirupaville One

-Current gen version of Kirupaville.
+Current gen version of Kirupaville - a collection of user generated content brought together in a cohesive community.

 * **Kirupaville One Online: https://kirupa-racquet-club.github.io/kville-one/**